xeylou/testade.xeylou.fr/content/posts/nagios-introduction/index.md

 > display the help page
 > for the check_http plugin

-Following to the `check_http` help page, this check can be executed on a host to check its http response.
+Following the `check_http` help page, this check can be executed on a host to check its http response.

 <!-- /usr/local/nagios/libexec/check_tcp -H 192.168.122.15 -p 80 -->